USDA-ARS-GBRU/MicroMPN_data-files/README.md

 **2. Folder**: MicroMPN_soil_only_microcosm

-- This folder contains the MPN and CFU data corresponding to soil-only microcosms.
+- This folder contains the MPN/g and CFU/g data corresponding to soil-only microcosms experiments.

    - 2.1. *Subfolder*: micrompn

       - This folder contains the input and output files used with ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
-Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
-However, the scientific paper only discusses and displays results       for MPN values.
-Regardless, the conclusions of the paper remained the same.

       - micrompn_input - "limit_detection_T48_Bio_1.csv"

       - micrompn_output - "OUTFILE_raw_trim_limit_detection_T48_bio_1.csv"

    - 2.2. *Subfolder*: R_analysis

       - This folder contains two files, an R script and an input file.
-The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using CFU and MPN data.
+The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using MPN/g and CFU/g data.
+The input file contains both MPN and MPN adjusted data.
+Users can run the analysis with MPN adjusted values by simply subsetting for the correct columns in the input file.

+     -  Statistical analysis was performed in R v4.3.0 (R Core Team, 2023).
+Both MPN and MPN adjusted values were analyzed.
+However, the scientific paper only discusses and displays results       for MPN values.
+The conclusions of the paper were not affected by MPN adjusted values.

       - R_script - "backup_R_corr_regre_BA_ftest_bio1_mpn.txt"